Currently set to Index

 Eligible Dividends

-An eligible dividend is a taxable dividend that is paid by a Canadian resident corporation, received by a Canadian resident individual, and designated by a corporation as an eligible dividend under section 89(14) of the Income Tax Act.
-Eligible dividends are generally received from public corporations (who do not receive the small business deduction) or private corporations with high earnings (net income over the $500,000 small business deduction).
-Those types of corporations pay corporate tax at higher rates than small businesses.
+An eligible dividend is a taxable dividend that is paid via a Canadian resident agency, acquired via a Canadian resident individual, and particular by an organization as an eligible dividend beneath segment 89(14) of the Income Tax Act.
+Eligible dividends are typically obtained from public organizations (who do now not obtain the small commercial enterprise deduction) or personal businesses with high profits (net income over the $500,000 small enterprise deduction).
+Those forms of companies pay company tax at higher fees than small businesses.
 A portion of income that is taxed at the higher corporate tax rate flows into a corporation’s general rate income pool (GRIP) balance and accumulates.
 GRIP represents the after-tax amount of income that has been subject to the higher corporate tax rate.

 Eligible dividends are “grossed up” to reflect corporate income earned, and then provided with an enhanced dividend tax credit which reflects the higher rate of corporate tax that has been paid.
 Eligible dividends are therefore taxed at a lower rate when received by individuals than non-eligible dividends.
 This is what causes eligible dividends to be taxed more favorably on your personal taxes compared to non-eligible dividends.